How to Hang a Hammock Without Hurting Your Trees

 Whether you’re thinking of installing a hammock in the kids’ playroom or as a replacement for your bed, indoor hammocks are a great way to add a unique place to relax in your home.
 The same hanging hardware that works well on anchored posts is also ideal for hanging hammocks indoors from the walls or ceiling.
 Start by drilling pilot holes into studs or beams to ensure a sturdy installation.
 Then, screw in eye bolts and attach S-hooks and chains.
 If your hammock needs slack, simply lengthen the chain to help span the distance.

 Get Help with Other Outdoor Home Improvement Projects

 Now that you know how to hang a hammock, sit back, relax, and let Mr. Handyman tackle the other chores around your outdoor living space.
 We provide a variety of exterior home services to improve the look of your property, including fence installation, gutter services, power washing, and siding repair.
-To schedule services with our experienced team, please contact your local Mr. Handyman or call us at (877) 256-3376.
+To schedule services with our experienced team, please contact your local Mr. Handyman or call us.
 We’re here to help with all your home improvement needs!